Providers of health services in Cheshire East

 There are a lot of health based services provided in East Cheshire that are not owned, managed or operated by the NHS.

-Some of these services and organisations in East Cheshire are commissioned by the NHS to help the NHS.
+Some of these services and organisations are commissioned by the NHS to help the NHS.
 These organisations can include private hospitals, opticians and dentists.
+There are also preventative services commissioned by Cheshire East Council due to its Public Health responsibilities.

 Finding information on local health services